6 tips against stripes on the windows

-Because liquid detergents contain greasy raw materials, which causes a kind of grease/shield to stick to the cloth.
+Because liquid detergent contains greasy raw materials, which causes a kind of grease/shell to stick to the cloth.
 As a result, the cloth cannot make direct contact with, for example, the glassware.

 Unfortunately, this will not guarantee a streak-free result, on the contrary.
 In order not to impede the operation of the cloths, liquid detergent should be avoided.